danielkr1324/Meme-Generator/README.md

 # Meme-Generator
-Third commit.
-Added some functionality and most basic css
+Forth commit.
+Added some more functionality.
+Still have a lot of work.